LudvigOlsen/cvms/README.md

 # Nested model coefficients
 # Note that you have the full p-values,
-# but kable() only show a certain number of digits
+# but kable() only shows a certain number of digits
 CV1$Coefficients[[1]] %>% kable()
 ```